Highlights of Dugong Beach lodge

 Accommodation at Dugong Beach Lodge

-The 12 luxuriously appointed air-conditioned chalets all face the Indian Ocean with direct access to the beach via individual paths.
+The 14 luxuriously appointed air-conditioned chalets all face the Indian Ocean with direct access to the beach via individual paths.
 Each chalet has a private deck with day beds for those all important afternoon siestas and inside the chalets have hardwood floors, en-suite bathrooms with huge feature baths and outside showers.
 Each is equipped with hair dryer, fans and mosquito nets.
+Two chalets have private plunge pools.

 Facilities include a central lounge/dining area opening onto a sun deck with a swimming pool and an island style martini bar with views of the ocean.
 The boma and deck have open fires for later in the evening.
 The gazebo, located at the end of the jetty, is the perfect setting for sundowners or private dinners for honeymoon couples.
 There is a TV and DVD player tucked away in the main lodge, if required, as well as internet facilities, a small library and curio shop.